In January 2018, I participated in Cal Newport’s 30-Day Digital Declutter Experiment. You can read more about the details of the experiment here.

-In the first part of the experiment I realized how often I would reach for my phone to check something, seemingly for no reason and without much intentionality.
+In the first part of the digital declutter experiment, I realized how often I would reach for my phone to check something, seemingly for no reason and without much intentionality.
 I just did it.

 After a week or so of observing this and thinking about it, my first interpretation was that I was checking as a way to relieve a sense of boredom.